camunda/camunda-docs/optimize/apis-tools/optimize-api/optimize-api-authentication.md

 | audience                 | Permission name; if not given use default value | `optimize.camunda.io` |
 | authorization server url | Token issuer server                             | -                     |

-Send a token issue _POST_ request to the authorization server with the following content:
+Send a token issue _POST_ request to the authentication server with the following content:

 ```json
 {